 And, these fine publications have all agreed with what thousands of Beta Monkey customers already knew about the quality and value of our drums.

-What are people saying about our stuff?
+What are musicians and songwriters saying about our stuff?

 We get plenty of emails thanking us for the quality stuff we put out.
 We can’t include them all, but we try to pick the ones that really show the enthusiasm and dedication our customers are known for.
 And, let’s face it, our customers tell more about our products than we could ever dream up.